plabayo/rama/rama-cli/src/cmd/serve/proxy/dashboard/inspector-api.md

 keeps payloads raw and exports them as streams.
 Request/response direction selectors accept canonical names case-insensitively; standard HTTP methods require their canonical uppercase spelling (for example `GET`; `get` is rejected).
 Custom methods retain case-sensitive wire semantics.
 Custom upgraded-protocol direction and kind tags remain supported.

+Search scans readable records even when another record fails.
+Failed reads retry with exponential backoff from 250 ms up to 30 seconds; three consecutive failures emit a warning that results are incomplete.
+Successful records are not rescanned, and a later successful retry can restore a match after a storage outage.